-For populations of color, poverty remains higher for Black/African American (24.8%) or Latino (23.0%) populations over White (16.5%), but for the population consisting of Two or More Races that rate is far higher at 38.3%.
-Additionally, Erie County's population of Two or More Races is much higher than the U.S. equivalent, which reported 18.4% below the poverty line in 2017.
-Erie County's White (16.5%) populations are the lowest of the demogrpahic groups, but compared to the U.S. equivalent population at 12.0% in 2017, was still higher.
+For populations of color, poverty remains higher for Black/African American (26.9%) and Latino (28.6%) populations, similarly for the population consisting of Two or More Races (28.5%), over White (14.5%) citizens.
+While Erie County's White populations are the lowest of the demographic groups, compared to the PA equivalent population at 10.0% in 2018, it is still high.

 Poverty by age group followed a stepped decrease as the population ages.
-All age groups in Erie County are at a higher poverty rate than their U.S. counterparts, excepting for the demographic of residents 65+ which 8.7% in Erie County are slightly lower than the U.S. 9.3%.
+All age groups in Erie County are at a higher poverty rate than their U.S. counterparts, excepting for the demographic of residents 65 years and older, 8.0% in Erie County but slightly lower than the statewide 8.1%.

-Poverty in Erie County incrementally rose from 2010 to 2013 and has remained at an average of 16.7% over the last 5 years, but has fallen to 16.3% as of 2018.
-The Erie County average has remained higher than U.S. poverty rate at 14.6%.
-Notably, the U.S. poverty rate dropped a percentage from 15.5% in 2015 whereas Erie County's has stagnated.
+Poverty in Erie County incrementally rose from 2010 to 2013 and remained at an average of 16.7% over the last 5 years, but has fallen to 16.3% as of 2018.
+The Erie County average has remained higher than PA statewide poverty rate at 12.8%.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicator for the Economy: Poverty topic is:

 This indicator measures the percentage of the entire population of Erie County which fall below the poverty level for the latest data year.
-The trend for Poverty Rate is up and worse in 2017, with a reported decrease of +0.1% within the County.
-There were a reported 44,492 individuals living in poverty in Erie County in 2017.
+The trend for Poverty Rate is down and better from 2017 to 2018, with a reported decrease of -0.5% within the County.
+There were an estimated 42,812 individuals living in poverty in Erie County in 2018.